Our Services

 Helpful Resources

-Chronic high blood sugar in diabetes can damage sensory, motor, and autonomic nerves controlling your bladder, causing neurogenic bladder characterized by difficulty starting urination, weak or intermittent flow, urgency, retention, nocturia, and leakage.
+Diabetes-related nerve damage from chronically high blood sugar can affect the sensory, motor, and autonomic nerves that control your bladder.
+This condition, known as diabetic neurogenic bladder, often causes symptoms like difficulty starting urination, weak or intermittent flow, urgency, urinary retention, frequent nighttime urination (nocturia), and leakage.

 Diabetes can affect many parts of your body, including the nerves that help control your bladder.
 When high blood sugar damages these nerves, you may develop a neurogenic bladder—a condition where your bladder doesn't fill, sense fullness, or empty normally.
 Understanding how diabetes leads to bladder issues can help you recognize symptoms early and seek proper care.